California Sea Lion pup rescued by Seaworld at Mission Beach

 Two members of the SeaWorld Rescue Team who responded, Kevin Robinson and T.G.
 Plein, said the pup would be released back into the wild in about 6 to 8 weeks, so it could be reunited with its kind.

-If you do encounter a sea animal that you believe needs to be rescued, SeaWorld said to contact their rescue team at 1-800-541-SEAL.
+If you do encounter a sea animal that you believe needs to be rescued, SeaWorld said to contact their rescue team at 800-541-SEAL.